 Venture Capital Trends & Due Diligence: What Founders Need to Know Now

 The venture capital sector continues to evolve, presenting both opportunities and challenges for investors and founders alike.
+AI-related investments accounted for 71% of VC funding in Q1 2025, indicating a significant trend towards technology-driven ventures.
 Due diligence remains a cornerstone of investment decisions, requiring thorough analysis to mitigate risks and identify potential growth.

 Simultaneously, shifting industry norms are reshaping how investors and entrepreneurs engage, emphasizing transparency and shared values.
 Network referrals play a pivotal role in this ecosystem, often serving as the bridge between promising startups and investors.
 These dynamics highlight the importance of staying informed about emerging trends and adapting to the changing landscape to foster successful partnerships.